-Replacement resource consents for the diversion from the Waiau River into the wetlands (AUTH-20211137-01) and discharge into the Waiau Lagoon from the wetlands (AUTH-20211137-02) were obtained this year for a duration of 35 years.
-The Trust was fully compliant with these consents during this year.
+Resource consents for the diversion from the Waiau River into the wetlands (AUTH-20211137-01) and discharge into the Waiau Lagoon from the wetlands (AUTH-20211137-02) were obtained in 2021 for a duration of 35 years.
+The Trust was not compliant with AUTH-20211137-01 due to a change in interpretation of the conditions by Environment Southland Compliance, i.e. the operation of the wetlands was the same as previous years which had been deemed fully compliant.

 Figures 6 and 7 below present the annual and seasonal volumes the water diverted by the McCulloch diversion (operative from 15 April 2012) and by the Inder diversion (operative from 10 February 2015).
-The McCulloch and Inder pipes diverted 210 I/s and 453 I/s respectively, during 2021.
+The McCulloch and Inder pipes diverted 210 I/s and 453 I/s respectively, during 2022.
 A distinct seasonal pattern exists.
 The Inder pipe diverts more consistent volumes of water, across the seasons.